PRIORITIES AND MY VISION

 INCREASED PARENT AND COMMUNITY ENGAGEMENT

 My idea to fix CUSD issues is simple but powerful-- Make parents and community equal partners to board in deciding the future of Cupertino schools.
 I am confident I can make this happen because of my prior experience in founding many parent led school programs like Citizen Focus Group, Youth for Change Leadership program and Mentoring Buddy program for middle schoolers.
-I will bring the same commitment to community engagement to decide how to avoid closing schools and stem the steady decline in resources and quality of education.
+I will bring the same commitment to community engagement to decide how to avoid permanent school closures and reverse the steady decline in resources and quality of education.
 Learn more about CUSD Focus Parent Group and Youth for Change.

 NEW THINKING TO BRIDGE THE BUDGET GAP